Property name: The Peninsula Hong Kong

 With nine restaurants (including the aforementioned Lobby) and bars, guests will never find themselves short on dining options.
 On the top floor is Felix, a Philippe Starck–designed restaurant that serves European cuisine.
 Other venues include Gaddi’s, one of the first French restaurants in Hong Kong; Verandah, with fresh continental fare; Chesa, a restaurant in the style of an Alpine chalet that dishes out authentic Swiss delights; Spring Moon Chinese restaurant; and Imasa, which serves gourmet Japanese cuisine.
 On the tipple front, the hotel sports the cocktail bar Salon de Ning and The Bar for a pre- or post-dinner drink.

-True to its roots, this “Grand Dame of the Far East” encompasses a stylish blend of Oriental décor and colonial heritage.
+True to its roots, this “Grand Dame of the Far East” encompasses a stylish blend of traditional Asian decor and colonial heritage.
 This, however, is not at the expense of the modern amenities and technology one would expect from a hotel in this class.
 Hong Kong is a hectic city.
 If you want a nostalgic interlude without sacrificing modern conveniences, the Peninsula works wonders.

 Review by Anita Surewicz